 The challenges related to CBAM are complex and involve the adoption of an array of systems and procedures that will ensure compliances.
 Here’s a look at the three major challenges to filing a CBAM report.

-The process of CBAM reporting can seem daunting for organizations undertaking it.
+The process of EU CBAM reporting and CBAM emission calculation can seem daunting for organizations undertaking it.
 Often, the expansive nature of carbon tracing and accounting can leave little scope or time for teams to work towards decarbonisation.
 However, it can be executed easily in a timely manner through automation and digitization for seamless CBAM reporting with the aide of the right CBAM reporting software for EU exporters.

 A comprehensive CBAM reporting software like The Sustainability Cloud will enable data collection, embedded emission calculations, and reporting and auditing to ensure compliance with the EU’s 2023/956 Carbon Border Adjustment Mechanism (CBAM) regulation.